What You Need to Know About Twitter Birdwatch

 A few More Things About Birdwatch…

-- Currently, notes and ratings are maintained separately in a Birdwatch site of Twitter.
+- Currently, notes and ratings are maintained separately in a Birdwatch website of Twitter.
 Twitter will be integrating notes and ratings into in-app soon.

 - All Birdwatch related contributions and components including the algorithm used will be available for public access.

 - You cannot remain anonymous on any note or rating provided by you.
-Your Twitter profile details will be available for other users to see.
+Your Twitter profile details, including your image, will be available for other users to see.

 Conclusion